pathway27/bookr-mod-vita/notes.md

 The general idea seems to be to read the file and initalise some structures it has defined and finally draw a page into a pixmap buffer.
 Then put the pixmap into a texture onto the GPU which you can render.

+### SDL

+I chose purposely to not use SDL so I could learn a low level graphics API.
+Funnily enough vita2d does somewhat abstract that, but the OpenGL on desktop and switch are what I wanted to learn, which really differs from the vita's graphics api (and the psp's).

+It's obvious however that I would be releasing features faster if I were using SDL, as the abstractions would take care of platform specific issues.
+It sometimes feels as if I am writing the SDL library (albiet a bad imitation) from scratch.
+But the bigger picture and a desire I still have is a 3D visualisation; i.e. of a bookshelf or library.

+I belive this is a difference between a file manager and an e-book reader.
+I want to take inspiration from [this](https://www.youtube.com/watch?v=wjXL5CmD5WU) for vita.

 ### Bitwise Operations

 - "|=" - OR a |= b is a = a | b